thegazelle-ad/gazelle-server/docs/dev-environment/setting-up-dev-environment.md

 Make sure you have NodeJS and npm installed

 You can [install nodejs and npm via nvm](https://github.com/creationix/nvm), feel free to install it any other way, but nvm is a nice way to manage your node versions if you work on different projects that use different versions.
+We also have a `.nvmrc` file so when you `cd` into the directory of the repo, you can just run `nvm use` to change to our version, or `nvm install` both without any arguments as it finds it in `.nvmrc` and it'll install the correct version.

 > **IMPORTANT**: For this repo we use **node v9.11.1** and **npm 5.6.0**.
 Use any other versions at your own peril.